alundgren/VaporNotes/VaporNotes.Api/README.md

 > docker build -t irudd/vapornotes-api-image:latest  .

 Run
-> docker run -d -p 8081:80 --rm --name vapornotes-api irudd/vapornotes-api-image:latest
+> docker run -d -p 8084:80 --rm --env-file prod.env --name vapornotes-api irudd/vapornotes-api-image:latest

-Where 8081 is whatever the local port is.
+Where 8084 is whatever the local port is.
 TODO: Add --env-file <...> here so we can keep prod credentials on the prod server.
 These are just <name>=<value> one per line.

 Attach to running